Company Logo - Home Link

 The Chicago Transit Authority is open 24/7 and the Blue Line will take you all the way from the airport to the center of town.

-This is probably one of the cheapest ways to get you to your destination.
+This is the cheapest way to get you to your destination.

 You can get the Blue Line from Terminals 1, 2, and 3 easily by just following the signs posted at the airport that say “CTA Trains” or “Trains to the City.”